-The Church Am Hohenzollernplatz Berlin
+The church at Hohenzollernplatz Berlin

 The church building focuses the Hohenzollernplatz on itself and, with its 66m high tower (including the cross) on the north side of the choir, creates a dominant urban landmark.
 Get to know the "God’s Power Station".
 Get to know the "power plant of God".